Beginner's Guide to Peace - Treacherous Roads

 The Non-Aggression Principle in Action

-If it can be demonstrated that a good or service can be provided in the free market, how can it be argued that it is necessary for the State to provide it?
-Why is it necessary to resort to aggression and force if it can be demonstrated that these things can be provided peacefully through voluntary human action?
+If it can be demonstrated that a good or service can be provided peacefully in the free market, how can it be argued that it is necessary for the State to provide it?
+Why resort to aggression and force if these things can be provided nonviolently through voluntary human action?

-In our modern world where we require the cooperation of tens of thousands of people for all but the most basic goods, there is no place for aggression, slavery and blood sacrifices.
+In our modern world where we require the cooperation of tens of thousands of people for all but the most basic goods, there is no place for aggression, slavery and the blood sacrifices of war.
 In the brief listing of topics that follows, we will endeavor to provide examples of how the free market can and does provide all of the essentials that we hold dear in our culture, peacefully and through voluntary interactions.

 How can we know we are getting safe food and drugs without the government?